sdondley/Dist-Zilla-for-Beginners/tutorial6.md

 If you've successfully created your new workarea, look inside and you'll see that we have your `dist.ini` file with all the plugins and parameters we supplied in your `plugins.ini` file.
-You'll also see the global configuraiton parameters at the top of of the `dist.ini` file were added for you.
+You'll also see the global configuration parameters at the top of of the `dist.ini` file were added for you.
 You might also notice something missing, though.
 More on that in a bit.